WPManageNinja/wpsocialninja-docs/guide/tiktok-feed/tiktok-feed-template.md

 # TikTok Feed Template

 WP Social Ninja offers templates for your TikTok feed and you can customize many things in your template.
-This guide will give you the details about creating your template.&nbsp;
+This guide will give you the details about creating your template.

-## Adding Template for TikTok Feed&nbsp;&nbsp;
+## Adding Template for TikTok Feed

 Go to your **Platforms** from WP Social Ninja plugins then Click on the **Settings** of TikTok Feed module.
 A popup will come up and it will show your connected TikTok account.
-Now here you will see an **Add New Template** button click on the button to add default templates that WP Social Ninja offers you also you can customize the Template as you want.&nbsp;
+Now here you will see an **Add New Template** button click on the button to add default templates that WP Social Ninja offers you also you can customize the Template as you want.

 ![TikTok Feed Settings ](/guide/public/images/tiktok-feed/tiktok-feed-template/TikTok-Feed-Template-.png)